giacomo-dantonio/learning/README.md

    *Clojure for the Brave and True*
    (Learn the Ultimate Language and Become a Better Programmer). 📚

-### Product and team management

-Don McGreal, Ralph Jocham
-   *The Professional Product Owner*
-   (Leveraging Scrum as a competitive advantage). 📚 ⭐⭐⭐

-Brené Brown
-   *Dare to Lead*. 📚 ⭐⭐

-Jeff Patron
-   *User Story Mapping*
-   (Discover the Whole Story, Build the Right Product). ⭐

-Eric Ries
-   *The Lean Startup*
-   (How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses).

 ### Software engineering

 Gene Kim, Jez Humble, Patrick Debois, John Willis, and Nicole Forsgren